bankruptcy. The decision was taken to move the plants to a financially stable organization before all the money was gone.

 This huge undertaking will be expensive.
-If you have been to the Gardens in the past and were awed by its beauty and its scope, please consider helping us save all of the collection by making a tax deductible donation to the Wallace Gardens Foundation.
+If you have been to the Gardens in the past and were awed by its beauty and its scope, please consider helping us save all of the collection by making a tax deductible donation to the Wallace Desert Gardens.
 Should you decide to help, please send your check to:

 Wallace Desert Gardens

 30600 N. Pima, #56